top of page

 HISTORY

-A Mikoshi is a portable Shinto shrine.
-Shinto followers believe that it serves as the vehicle of a divine spirit at the time of a parade of deities.
-Often, the Mikoshi resembles a miniature building, with pillars, walls, a roof, a veranda and a railing.
-Typical shapes are rectangles, hexagons, and octagons.
-The body, which stands on two poles (for carrying), is usually lavishly decorated, and the roof might hold a carving of a Phoenix.
-During a matsuri, people bear a mikoshi on their shoulders by means of the two poles.
-They bring the Mikoshi from the shrine, carry it around the neighbourhoods that worship at the shrine, and in many cases leave it in a designated area, resting on blocks, for a time before returning it to the shrine.
+A Mikoshi is a portable Shinto shrine, believed by Shinto followers to serve as the vehicle of a divine spirit during a parade of deities.
+Often resembling a miniature building, a Mikoshi features pillars, walls, a roof, a veranda, and a railing.
+Common shapes include rectangles, hexagons, and octagons.
+The Mikoshi, typically lavishly decorated, stands on two poles for carrying and often has a roof adorned with a carving of a phoenix.
+During a matsuri (festival), people carry the Mikoshi on their shoulders using the two poles, transporting it from the shrine, through the neighborhood, and often placing it on blocks for a period before returning it to the shrine.

-On July 1st 2003 (Canada Day), Rakuichi also began participating in the Steveston Salmon Festival.
-The Mikoshi was part of the parade procession that marches 1.6 kilometers down the main street in Steveston.
-More than 100 organizations participate in this annual festival.
-Since 2003, the mikoshi has been in the Steveston parade every year.
-In 2012, the group also participated in the Canada Day Parade that took place in downtown Vancouver.
+On July 1st, 2003 (Canada Day), Rakuichi began participating in the Steveston Salmon Festival.
+The Mikoshi is part of the parade procession, marching 1.6 kilometers down the main street in Steveston.
+Over 100 organizations participate in this annual festival, and since 2003, the Mikoshi has been a fixture in the Steveston parade every year.
+In 2012, the group also took part in the Canada Day Parade in downtown Vancouver.

-In 2009 Rakuichi receieved a donation of a Lion Head Costume used in the Japanese Lion Dance, or “Shishi-Mai” in Japanese.
-The lion dance is used in Japanese festivals and new year celebrations.
-The Japanese lion consists of a wooden, lacquered head called a “shishi-gashira” and a characteristic body of green dyed cloth with white designs.
-It can be manipulated by a single person or two people.
-Lion Dance is performed accompanied by music, usually flute with the beating of drums, cymbals, and gongs to help synchronize the lion’s movements and actions.
-When the group received the lion head they decided to incorporate it into their events, and several members of the group learned how to play the music to accompany the dance.
-A parade float, or “dashi” was built to house the players, and is pulled by people behind the Mikoshi.
+In 2009, Rakuichi received a donation of a Lion Head Costume used in the Japanese Lion Dance, known as “Shishi-Mai.”
+The Japanese lion dance is a traditional performance for festivals and New Year celebrations.
+The lion consists of a wooden, lacquered head called a “shishi-gashira” and a green cloth body with white designs.
+It can be manipulated by one or two people and is performed to music typically involving flutes, drums, cymbals, and gongs.
+Upon receiving the lion head, Rakuichi incorporated it into their events, with several members learning to play the accompanying music.
+A parade float, or “dashi,” was built to house the musicians, and it is pulled behind the Mikoshi.

-With donations and the community support, Rakuichi completed the new shrine, to replace the aging shrine that was donated in 1985.
-With number of fundraising campaigns, we were able to purchase the beautiful and ornate decorations that adorn the mikoshi.
+Thanks to generous donations and community support, Rakuichi recently completed a new shrine to replace the aging one donated in 1985.
+Through numerous fundraising campaigns, they were able to purchase the beautiful and ornate decorations that now adorn the new Mikoshi.

 For Event Photos Please Visit Our Instagram Page!